 Tier 1: USHL

-Recognizing that the recruiting process had accelerated over the years, the NCAA wanted to take steps to establish an equal and positive recruiting experience for all recruits.
-In 2019, the NCAA announced changes to the recruiting rules that significantly impacted the men’s college hockey recruiting process.
+Recognizing the accelerated recruiting process, the NCAA aimed to create a fair and positive experience for all recruits.
+In 2019, they announced changes that significantly impacted men’s college hockey recruiting.
+These changes include:

-The NCAA Division 1 recruiting rules and calendar are the most restrictive in college recruiting.
+The NCAA D1 recruiting rules and calendar are the most restrictive in college recruiting.

-The NCAA Division 2 recruiting rules are less restrictive than Division 1 rules and apply to all Division 2 sports.
+The NCAA D2 recruiting rules are less restrictive than Division 1 rules and apply to all Division 2 sports.

-NCAA Division 3 schools adhere to the most relaxed recruiting rules of the three NCAA divisions.
-These rules apply to all Division 3 sports.
+NCAA D3 schools adhere to the most relaxed recruiting rules of the three NCAA divisions.
+These rules apply to all D3 sports.

 Dead periods: During these periods, coaches are prohibited from contacting recruits and/or their parents.
 Digital communication between recruits and coaches is still permitted.